sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 ### Using Backward State Space Search

-As above, but using `var planner = new BackwardStateSpaceSearch(ElementDifferenceCount.EstimateCountOfActionsToGoal)`.
+As above, but using `var planner = new BackwardStateSpaceSearch(heuristic)`, where heuristic is a `Func<State, Goal, float>`.

-NB: While this problem is simple enough that its not an issue, this heuristic is **terrible** for backward searches (feel free to take a look at how long/much memory it takes when used in some of the backward search tests).

-For a clue as to why, notice that by not taking into account the available actions in the problem, the search will happily explore goals that require e.g. the table to somehow turn into a block..
+As mentioned above, ElementDifferenceCount.EstimateCost is useless for this.
+Either create one specifically for your domain, or wait until I implement some more generic ones (working on a precondition-ignoring greedy set cover at the time of writing).

 ### Using Graphplan